 - In 1-2 years one of the criminal gangs will realize the need to focus on Microsoft 365 to target victims' most critical data

-- In 3-6 months other major ransomware strains will replicate the tactic and most ransomware attacks will in some way target M365
+- 3-6 months later other ransomware strains will replicate the tactic and most ransomware attacks will in some way target M365

 Overall Ransomware Trajectory: Growing Again